 Ernest WATTS #6850

-Ernest (Ernie) Longbottom WATTS (1893-1962) was one of three brothers who volunteered to serve for his country.
-They were Yuin men from the south coast of New South Wales, born to Charles Watts and Mary Ann Longbottom.
+Ernest (Ernie) Longbottom Watts (1893-1962) a Yuin man, was one of three brothers who volunteered to serve for his country, their parents were Charles Watts and Mary Ann Longbottom.

 Ernie was 25 years old when he enlisted in the first AIF in August 1916.
 Although he enlisted in northern New South Wales, like many other men from the area, he trained at the military camp in Enoggera, just outside Brisbane and was assigned to a Queensland regiment.
 His young brother Charlie was already in camp, and due to embark at the same time for service overseas.